Marriage in Canada: Consanguinity

-Consent of the spouses
+Consent of spouses

 Both parties must freely consent.
 Forcing somebody to get married is a criminal offence under s.
 293.1 of the Criminal Code.
 In addition, s.
 2.1 of the Civil Marriage Act stipulates, "Marriage requires the free and enlightened consent of two persons to be the spouse of each other."

-Age of the spouses
+Age of spouses

 Since 2015, federal law has set the absolute minimum marriageable age at 16.
 Provinces and territories may set a minimum age higher than that.
-In Canada the age of majority is set by province/territory at 18 or 19, so minors under this age have additional restrictions (i.e. parental and court consent).
+In Canada the age of majority is set by province/territory at 18 or 19, so persons under this age have additional restrictions (i.e. parental and court consent).
 Section 293.2 of the Criminal Code also addresses marriages of individuals under the age of 16, reading: Everyone who celebrates, aids or participates in a marriage rite or ceremony knowing that one of the persons being married is under the age of 16 years is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years.
 Section 2.2 of the Civil Marriage Act also states: No person who is under the age of 16 years may contract marriage.
 These provisions were enacted in 2015.
 Before 2015, it was possible for children less than 16 years old to get married in some jurisdictions of Canada, with parental consent or a court order.
 (The legal marriage age with parental consent was possibly as low as 7 in some Canadian jurisdictions.)